 9Moses and Aaron, Nadab and Abihu, and the seventy elders of Israel went up, 10and they saw the God of Israel.
 Under his feet there was something like a pavement made of sapphire, clear like the sky itself.
 11But he did not lay a hand on the leaders of the Israelites, so they saw God, and they ate and they drank.

 12 The Lord said to Moses, “Come up to me on the mountain and remain there, and I will give you the stone tablets with the law and the commandments that I have written, so that you may teach them.”
 13So Moses set out with Joshua his attendant, and Moses went up the mountain of God.
 14He told the elders, “Wait for us in this place until we return to you.
 Here are Aaron and Hur with you.
 Whoever has any matters of dispute can approach them.”

 15Moses went up the mountain, and the cloud covered the mountain.
 16The glory of the Lord resided on Mount Sinai, and the cloud covered it for six days.
 On the seventh day he called to Moses from within the cloud.
 17Now the appearance of the glory of the Lord was like a devouring fire on the top of the mountain in plain view of the people.
-18Moses went into the cloud when he went up the mountain, and Moses was on the mountain forty days and forty nights.(NET Bible)
+18Moses went into the cloud when he went up the mountain, and Moses was on the mountain 40 days and 40 nights.(NET Bible)

 2:1 Why do the nations rebel?

 Why are the countries devising plots that will fail?

 2The kings of the earth form a united front;

 against the Lord and his anointed king.

 3They say, “Let’s tear off the shackles they’ve put on us.